kksharma1618/svncherrypicker/README.md

 ``` bash
 svncp pick last
 ```
-Which will add lastly filtered revisions to saved bucket.
+Which will add filtered revisions from last filter command to saved bucket.

 If I only want few revisions from filtered response.
-I can just select them
+I can just select them.

 ``` bash
 svncp pick 23,45,67
 ```

-I can use unpick command to remove some or all revisions from saved bucket
+I can use unpick command to remove some or all revisions from saved bucket.

 ``` bash
 svncp unpick 23,67
 svncp unpick all